 All students attend a daily chapel where the students sing, pray, read scriptures, and hear lessons from the Bible.
 The students are given opportunities to develop leadership through song leading, speaking, leading prayers, and reading scriptures.
-Special emphasis is given in the elementary grades to scripture memorization and recitation.

 BIBLE CURRICULUM

 The Bible is taught as a part of the regular academic program on all grade levels with the Bible itself used as the text.
 Workbooks and a variety of visual aids are used to reinforce lessons learned in Bible study.
 Pikes Peak Christian School middle and high school students are required to complete a Bible class every semester.
 Students are taught to accept the Bible as the true word of a loving God.
 The Bible curriculum for PPCS is as follows: